 MESA (Math, Engineering, Science Achievement) is a statewide program for educationally and economically underrepresented students majoring in calculus- based Science, Technology, Engineering or Mathematics (STEM) fields.
 MESA at DVC is an endowed program that provides academic enrichment in STEM courses to students so they transfer to four-year institutions and have a successful career in a STEM field.
 The program is a vibrant community of students, faculty and STEM professionals working together to support our STEM students.

 Are you facing unexpected expenses as a direct result of the COVID-19 pandemic and the transition to remote classes and services?
 If so, you may be eligible for the COVID-19 Emergency Grant!
-Students enrolled for summer 2020 can apply for a one-time $500 grant to help with books, supplies, housing, food, transportation, technology needs, health care, child care and other costs.
+Students enrolled for fall 2020 can apply for a one-time $500 grant to help with books, supplies, housing, food, transportation, technology needs, health care, child care and other costs.
 Don’t let a financial emergency keep you from completing your educational goals at DVC!
 Funds are limited!
 Apply now!